hoangqwe159/hackerrank/docs/leadership.md

  **Receive feedback**
  **Missed deadline**
 - Early in my role as a developer, I was working on a new feature for a client-facing app.
-- It was my first time handling both the frontend UI and part of the backend integration.
+- Table of contents
+-  At first, I thought the challenge was mostly visual—drawing linked text boxes and syncing their content—but I underestimated the technical depth, especially when it came to text layout performance and live update behavior.
-- I underestimated the time needed for the backend part and ran into some unexpected issues with an external API.
+- As I got deeper, I ran into unexpected blockers:
+	• Move between page is slow
+    - respect the styling
 - My task was to complete the feature in one sprint, hand it off to QA, and be ready for demo day.
 - But I ended up missing the deadline by 2–3 days, which delayed QA testing and pushed the release back.
-- After the delay, my tech lead pulled me aside for a constructive 1-on-1.
+- After the delay, my PM pulled me aside for a constructive 1-on-1.
 - He was clear but kind — he pointed out that I should’ve:
     - Raised the risks earlier
     - Asked for help instead of trying to solve everything alone